-47. On February 28, 2022, First Republic filed its 2021 annual report on Form 10-K with the FDIC (the "2021 Annual Report").
-The 2021 Annual Report, which was signed by Defendants Tsokova, Roffler, and Herbert, reported that, as of December 31, 2021, First Republic had total assets of \$181.1 billion and total deposits of \$156.3 billion.

-- 48. 17 In connection with First Republic's financial results, the 2021 Annual Report 18 explained that "[t]he level of [NII] is primarily a function of the average balance of interest-earning 19 assets, the average balance of interest-bearing liabilities and the spread between the yield on such 20assets and the cost of such liabilities."
-In the 2021 Annual Report, First Republic represented that 21 "[w]e engage in various activities to manage our liquidity risk, including maintaining a diversified 22 set of funding sources and holding sufficient liquid assets to meet our cash flow and funding needs."
-23 The Company further represented that "we maintain a contingency funding plan and perform scenario-based stress-testing to ensure resilience in case of expected and unexpected future events."
-24 25 The 2021 Annual Report also stated that "Management believes that the sources of available liquidity are well-diversified and adequate to meet all reasonably foreseeable short-term and long-term 26 27 demands."
-In addition, First Republic represented that "[w]e utilize a variety of interest rate risk - 28

-1 management tools to evaluate our interest rate risk."
-Critically, the 2021 Annual Report downplayed 2 and concealed the likelihood and extent of the risks posed to the Company by potential increases to 3 interest rates and any related changes in deposit mix.

-4 49.
-As required by SOX, Defendants Roffler and Tsokova certified that they had reviewed 5 the 2021 Annual Report and that it "does not contain any untrue statement of a material fact or omit 6 to state a material fact necessary to make the statements made, in light of the circumstances under 7 which such statements were made, not misleading with respect to the period covered by this report."
+- 52. On February 28, 2022, First Republic filed its 2021 annual report on Form 10-K with the FDIC (the "2021 Annual Report").
+The 2021 Annual Report, which was signed by Defendants Tsokova, Roffler, and Herbert, reported that, as of December 31, 2021, First Republic had total assets of \$181.1 billion and total deposits of \$156.3 billion. - that "[t]he level of [NII] is primarily a function of the average balance of interest-earning assets, the average balance of interest-bearing liabilities and the spread between the yield on such assets and the cost of such liabilities."
+In the 2021 Annual Report, First Republic represented that "[w]e engage in various activities to manage our liquidity risk, including maintaining a diversified set of funding sources and holding sufficient liquid assets to meet our cash flow and funding needs."
+The Company further represented that "we maintain a contingency funding plan and perform scenario-based stress-testing to ensure resilience in case of expected and unexpected future events."
+The 2021 Annual Report also stated that "Management believes that the sources of available liquidity are well-diversified and adequate to meet all reasonably foreseeable short-term and long-term demands."
+In addition, First Republic represented that "[w]e utilize a variety of interest rate risk management tools to evaluate our interest rate risk."
+Critically, the 2021 Annual Report downplayed and concealed the likelihood and extent of the risks posed to the Company by potential increases to interest rates and any related changes in deposit mix. - 54.
+As required by SOX, Defendants Roffler and Tsokova certified that they had reviewed the 2021 Annual Report and that it "does not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements made, in light of the circumstances under which such statements were made, not misleading with respect to the period covered by this report."